MultiGP: History

 MultiGP developed a web-based application that would replace spreadsheet and frequency cards frequency management of video signal frequencies in order for FPV pilots fly while sharing bandwidth.
-RaceSync is the proprietary software that assigns racing slots and video frequencies in real time, and allows pilots to use their smartphones to check-in when they arrive for a race and assign them a race slot and optimum video frequency that will not interfere with the other pilots in the race.
+RaceSync is the proprietary software that assigns racing slots and video frequencies in real time, and allows pilots to use their smartphones to check in when they arrive for a race and assign them a race slot and optimum video frequency that will not interfere with the other pilots in the race.

-In March 2016 the software LapSync was created.
-LapSync was the timing system component of MultiGP and communicates with RaceSync.
-LapSync currently worked with both Trackmate and I-Lap infrared transponder systems.
-In a 90-day period at the end of 2016 Lapsync counted 15,307 laps for MultiGP.

-In August 2017, LiveTime FPV (livetimescoring.com) run by Cory Kroll joined MultiGP as Official Timing Partner for the MultiGP league.

-LiveTime FPV works closely with MultiGP to assist MultiGP management with event content deliver and LiveTime helps chapter organizers in live event streaming, and real-time race scoring.
-They are improving the MultiGP Leaderboard and Application Programming Interface (API) systems to make MultiGP status tracking and record keeping more streamlined and easier to access.

-Racing Classes
+Racing classes

 Beginning in 2015, MultiGP created a set of defined racing classes which level the playing field so one pilot doesn't have an advantage over another by using more powerful equipment.
 This allows the pilot's skill to win the race, not their equipment.

 As of 2016 MultiGP has defined classes in Multirotors, Race Wings and Fixed Wings.

 In the 2018 season the official racing class for the MultiGP Regional Series was changed to the Open Class, lifting restrictions on battery voltage.

+As the years have passed and drone technology has rapidly advanced, race classes have become increasingly well-defined.
+Below is a table of the current race class configurations.

+In June 2024, MultiGP introduced a new race class, the 7" Pro Spec, which features drones equipped with standardized 7-inch components.